-The Virginia Beach Mayor's Commission on Aging assists the Mayor in planning actions to meet the needs of the senior citizens of Virginia Beach.
+The Virginia Beach Mayor's Commission on Aging assists the mayor in planning actions and programs to meet the needs and concerns of seniors in Virginia Beach.

-- assist in identifying and defining the needs of seniors;
+- Represent the Mayor's Office throughout the community, as directed by the mayor assist in identifying and defining the needs of seniors;

-Members are appointed by the Mayor and serve for a three year term without compensation.
+Members must be Virginia Beach residents and are appointed by the Mayor to serve for a three-year term without compensation.
 Membership application forms are available through the Mayor's Office.
-Members must be Virginia Beach Residents.

 Meetings are open to the public and are held on the last Wednesday of each month except in December.
 Meetings are usually held in the City Council Conference Room, second floor of Building #1, City Hall Building, Virginia Beach Municipal Center, from 2 - 4 p.m.
 Confirm meeting dates by calling 385-4581.